zbmed/Bits2Crossref/README.md

 _local_

+To use the transformation engine with the provided stylesheets:

+1. Use Git and `git clone https://github.com/zbmed/Bits2Crossref.git`

-1. Make sure you have docker installed and running.
+2. Make sure you have docker installed and running.

     `docker -v`

     `docker ps`

-2. Then use this command to pull and run the docker container:
+3. Then use this command to pull and run the docker container.

     `docker build . --pull -t bits:crossref`

     `docker run --pull=always -p 1984:1984 -p 8984:8984 bits:crossref`

-3. Open a browser and go to:
+4. Open a browser and go to:

     [http://admin:admin@localhost:8984/rest?run=form.html](http://admin:admin@localhost:8984/rest?run=form.html)